iterative/dvc.org/static/docs/user-guide/contributing.md

 ============= 434 passed, 6 skipped, 8 warnings in 131.43 seconds ==============
 ```

-Otherwise, for each failed test you should see and output like this that should
+Otherwise, for each failed test you should see and <abbr>output</abbr> like this
-help you identify the problem:
+that should help you identify the problem:

 ```
 $ python -m tests